Mokkatrukki/Kaira/README.md

    - The collection includes URL and timestamp for each item
    - Copy the Collection JSON when you're done

+5. **Working with List Items**
+   - Click "Add List Item" to create a list-based selector
+   - Enter a key name for your list
+   - Click "Select Root" to choose the container element (like a UL or DIV)
+   - After selecting a root container, click "Select Item" to choose list elements
+   - When selecting an item, the extension will find all similar elements with the same structure
+   - The highlighted elements show you what will be included in your collection
+   - All matching elements will be extracted as an array in your JSON
+   - This is perfect for repeating elements like products, search results, or navigation items

 ## Development Principles

 ### Keep It Simple